John Lydon's wife Nora Forster passes away after Alzheimer's battle

 The wife of former Sex Pistols singer John Lydon (also known as Johnny Rotten) has passed away after a long battle with Alzheimer’s disease.

-Nora Forster, 80, was the inspiration behind Lydon's Eurovision entry for Ireland 'Hawaii'.
+Nora Forster, 80, was the inspiration behind Lydon's Eurosong entry for Ireland 'Hawaii'.

 The 66-year-old singer described the song as a love letter to his wife of nearly five decades, and said it was dedicated "to everyone going through tough times on the journey of life, with the person they care for the most".